AymenRumi/home-listing-pipeline/README.md

 Project `infrastructure` and `deployment` is independent, it is reliant on the remax-pipeline library.

-Code for pipeline infrastructure deployment available as submodule to this repo, click [here](https://github.com/AymenRumi/remax-pipeline-deployment)
+Code for pipeline infrastructure deployment available as submodule to this repo, click [here](https://github.com/AymenRumi/remax-pipeline-deployment) to view repo.

 ## Project Diagram